Mrjperez89/ePortfolio/index.md

 - [Professional Skills](#professional-skills)
 - [Contact Information](#contact-information)

----

 ## About Me
 I am on track to complete my Bachelor’s Degree in Computer Science with a concentration in Software Engineering in December 2024.
 With a background in retail management, I transitioned into computer science to pursue my passion for technology and problem-solving.
 My focus areas include secure software development and reverse engineering, with the intention of building reliable, scalable applications.

----

 ## Professional Self-Assessment
 This self-assessment reflects on my journey through the Computer Science program at SNHU, highlighting the skills I have developed, the challenges I have overcome, and my aspirations in the field of software engineering.
 It is a holistic introduction to my portfolio and provides context for the work presented here.

-### Skills Demonstrated:
+I have demonstrated skills in the following:
-- **Collaboration**: Engaged in teamwork to tackle technical challenges, including peer reviews and joint problem-solving.
+- Collaborative teamwork to solve technical challenges
-- **Communication**: Delivered technical documentation, presentations, and narratives for artifacts.
+- Communication with stakeholders through detailed technical documentation and presentations
-- **Secure Coding**: Developed robust systems adhering to industry standards, such as encrypted authentication (CS 405).
+- Secure coding practices to ensure application safety and data protection
-- **Algorithm Design**: Optimized existing systems for efficiency, including secure systems and data handling (CS 410).
+- Optimized algorithm design and efficient data structure usage
-- **Database Optimization**: Improved query performance and implemented real-time data updates (CS 340).

----
+- Database design and query optimization for enhanced performance

+My work emphasizes secure, efficient, innovative software solutions for real-world challenges.
+I'd like you to please explore my portfolio for tangible evidence of these competencies.

 ## Projects